 This option can then be a good idea when planning a destination wedding.
 Since the day is about you two as a couple, an idea can be only to invite people who have met the both of you – together.

 Option 4: Only invite +1s you know

-Similar to above, this is an idea you can use to decide if people should be allowed to bring +1s or not.
+Similar to the tip above, this is an idea you can use to decide if people should be allowed to bring +1s or not.
 If a lot of your friends and family have someone to bring, that can quickly increase the guest list count.
 Therefore, you can limit the invite to only including people you have met in person (for example).
 That way, you won’t invite anyone to your wedding whom you haven’t met before.

 3. Book a venue

 One of the most important things I have learned so far is that the first thing you should book for your wedding is the wedding venue.
 Having the venue as a starting point will make the rest of the planning a lot easier.

 Once you have the venue you will be able to answer questions like: